royandugu/React-Task-Tracker/README.md

 <br>

 **TO DO FOR NOW**
-1. Make indvidual description exist as only one
+1. Fix indvidual description exist as only one
+2. Is import faster or prop passing faster?
-2. Make it responsive
+3. Make it responsive
-3. Use UseRef hook
+4. Use UseRef hook

 <br>
 **Initial test**